Teen falls to death from Florida amusement park ride

 “Everything seemed to be OK and normal,” Mina said.

-The Florida Department of Agriculture, which oversees amusement ride inspections with the exception of the state’s largest theme parks, has launched an investigation and inspectors were at the site Friday, spokesperson Caroline Stoneciper said in an email.
+The Florida Department of Agriculture and Consumer Services, which oversees amusement ride inspections with the exception of the state’s largest theme parks, has launched an investigation and inspectors were at the site Friday, spokesperson Caroline Stoneciper said in an email.

+According to a report from the state agency, the ride had its initial permit inspection on Dec.
+20, 2021, and no problems were found.
+The next semi-annual inspection for the ride wasn’t due for several more months.

+“The ride will be closed for the foreseeable future and will not re-open until all questions are answered as part of the ongoing FDACS investigation,” the report said.

 The ride stands 430-feet (131-meters) tall, and is billed as the world’s tallest free-standing drop tower, according to the park’s website.